Norman Chaney: Later years and death

 After leaving the series, Chaney returned to his native Baltimore and attended public school, where he excelled in his studies.
 In spite of having a normal diet and regular exercise since childhood, he continued to gain weight and eventually topped 300 lbs, though he never grew beyond 4 ft 7 in.
 His weight continued to increase, and it was discovered that he had a glandular ailment.
 In 1935, Chaney underwent treatment for the ailment at Johns Hopkins Hospital; his weight then dropped from over 300 lbs to less than 140 lbs.

-Chaney became seriously ill from the stress on his body that the rapid weight loss caused and he died from myocarditis on May 29, 1936, at age 21, according to his death certificate.
+Chaney became seriously ill from the stress on his body that the rapid weight loss caused.
+He died from myocarditis on May 29, 1936, at age 21, according to his death certificate.
 At the time of his death, Chaney weighed 110 lbs.
 He was the first of the regular Our Gang alumni to die.

 Chaney was buried in Baltimore Cemetery in his hometown of Baltimore, Maryland.
 His grave remained unmarked for 76 years because his mother was not able to afford a marker for him or herself.
 Even though he was paid a weekly salary for his movie appearances, he never received any royalties or residuals for the films' subsequent uses.
 An online fundraising drive led by Detroit rock musician MIKAL raised $4,500 for headstones to be placed at the graves of both Chaney and his mother.
 The etched black granite markers, both of which are 16 inches (40.64 cm) tall and 28 inches (71.12 cm) wide, were unveiled on November 10, 2012.